biagiold123-compsci/NimbleDB/README.md

 WHERE Clause Operators
 OperatorExampleComparisonage > 25, score <= 9.5, id <> 3Equalityusername = 'alice'LIKEusername LIKE '%ali%'INcategory IN ('Electronics', 'Furniture')IS NULL / IS NOT NULLemail IS NOT NULLAND / OR / NOTis_active = true AND score > 7

-🔒 Thread-Safety Contract
+Thread-Safety Contract
 The table engine supports many concurrent readers and one writer at a time via ReaderWriterLockSlim.
 The MVCC-lite design takes a pointer snapshot of row slots before filtering, meaning reads never block on in-progress writes.
-The built-in stress test runs 8 concurrent writer threads and 4 concurrent reader threads simultaneously with zero data races.
+For the stress test built into the demo, 8 concurrent writer threads and 4 concurrent reader threads operate simultaneously with zero data races.

-📄 License
+License
-This project is licensed under the MIT License.
+MIT — free to use, modify, and distribute.